 The purpose of this policy is to ensure that all town workplaces and facilities are in compliance with the Occupational Health and Safety Act and regulations and that every reasonable precaution is taken to provide for a healthy and safe work environment.
-The implementation of this policy, through the establishment of occupational health and safety programs based on shared responsibility of management and employees will promote health and prevent workplace illness and injuries, harassment and workplace violence.
+The implementation of this policy, through the establishment of occupational health and safety programs based on shared responsibility of management and employees will promote health, safety, and prevent workplace illness and injuries, harassment and workplace violence.

 This policy applies to all town employees (including but not limited to full-time, part-time, students, volunteers, interns), contractors, sub-contractors, consultants, workers and every person accessing town property for services.

 Policy number: HR-MNG-005

 Section: Human Resources

 Effective date: 2006 May 29